Sunny Singh (filmographer): Politics

 Singh identifies as an anti-capitalist and anti-fascist.
 Hate5six's logo is a take on the hammer and sickle, a common form of communist iconography.
 He has outspokenly supported transgender rights and Black Lives Matter.
 He has cited his favourite biography as being that of civil rights activist Malcolm X.

 He follows both a straight edge and vegan lifestyle.

 The proceeds from his 2011 film The Hate5six Diaries: Volume One were donated to the charity One Hundred For Haiti, in support of Haiti citizens negatively affected by its 2010 earthquake.

-In June 2020, Singh's first-hand footage of Philadelphia police tear gassing peaceful protesters on I-676 during the George Floyd/Black Lives Matter protests was cited by The New York Times, resulting in an apology from the city.
+In June 2020, Singh's first-hand footage of Philadelphia police tear gassing peaceful protesters on I-676 during the George Floyd protests was cited by The New York Times, resulting in an apology from the city.

 In February 2024, Singh’s Instagram account was suspended after months of posting in support Palestinian liberation.
-His account was restored just over a week later, and in a post made about the suspension, he said that it was “immaterial” compared to what Palestinians were facing.
+His account was restored just over a week later, and in a post made about the suspension, he said that it was “immaterial” compared to what Palestinians are facing.